- Prime the intravenous access line with normal saline solution.

 SYMPTOMS OF HYPERSENSITIVITY.

-Advise patients and/or caregivers that symptoms of hypersensitivity, including bronchospasm and hypotension, can occur with EXONDYS 51.
+Advise patients and/or caregivers that symptoms of hypersensitivity, including bronchospasm, chest pain, cough, tachycardia and urticaria, can occur with EXONDYS 51.
 Instruct them to seek immediate medical care should they experience signs and symptoms of hypersensitivity.

 Sign up for news from Sarepta Therapeutics, including product updates, reimbursement information, and services that may be of interest to you and your patients.